HOW DO I COOK EMU?

 CAN ORDERS BE PICKED UP ON THE FARM?

 Yes.
 At checkout, you have the option to select "On-Farm Pickup."
 If you select this option when you place an order, please call or text Alan at (615) 510-7542 to schedule a pickup time.
-Please bring your own cooler when you pick up products on the farm.
+Please schedule your farm pickup at least 24 hours in advance.

 IS THERE A MINIMAL ORDER REQUIREMENT?